 Above, clockwise from the top-left: Scalloped Edge and Embroidery Veil | Garden Tiara in Silver with White Pearls | Swarovski Crystal and Pearl Enchantment Headdress by Fabledreams | Top Hats by Stephen Bishop Menswear

-It’s safe to say that the style of headwear depends on your desired theme.
-In truth, the bride could wear a hat if she wished, but the wearing of hats and fascinators are usually left to the mother of the bride, the mother of the groom, and other female wedding guests.
+The style of headwear depends on your desired theme, and the bride could wear a hat if she wished too.
+But the wearing of hats and fascinators are usually left to the mother of the bride, the mother of the groom, and other female wedding guests.

 Face and Neck

-For the face and neck, the groom is well-known in western culture to wear a classic necktie or bowtie, and no other jewellery.
+For the face and neck, the groom is well-known in western culture to wear a classic necktie or bowtie, and no other jewellery except a tie clip.
 Ties, coming in all manner of colours and materials, will fit any wedding.
-In other cultures there is also the option of wearing a cravat.
+There is also the option of wearing a cravat.

-On the torso, grooms can wear pocket squares and handkerchiefs.
-Depending on personal choice, these can be purely decorative or intended for use.
-Pocket squares and handkerchiefs are available in a variety of colours, deisgns and patterns and are an ideal way to inject personality and personalisation into groomswear.
+On the torso, grooms can wear buttonholes, pocket squares and handkerchiefs.
+Depending on personal choice, these pocket squares and handkerchiefs can be purely decorative or intended for use.
+They are available in a variety of colours, designs and patterns and are an ideal way to inject personality and personalisation into groomswear.

 For more a traditional look, the bride may opt for a brooch.
 Brooches come in all shapes and sizes, and can fit any theme or colour scheme.
 They can be used for anything, be it accessorising a jacket, the wedding dress, or the bouquet.
 Also, some couples dress in bright, rich fabrics covered in gems and sequins, which makes for a truly striking wedding look.